Etelis/Operation-Systems-Exercises/Exercise 2/Part3.md

 3. **Reading in Between**:
    - **Flush Before Reading:** Before performing any read operation, always flush the write buffer.
 This ensures that all pending data is written to the file in an append manner, adhering to the O_PREAPPEND logic.
 This flush operation ensures that the buffer's contents are correctly written to the file before any read occurs.
-   - **Appending After Reads:** If a read is followed by a write operation, ensure that the write does not override the existing data at the current file position.
-Instead, handle the next write such that it is effectively appended at this position without disturbing the original content.
-   -

 ### Provided Header File (`buffered_open.h`)
 ```c
 #ifndef BUFFERED_OPEN_H